sharesourcecode/TitansWarMacro/README.md

 Recommended at level 16, or higher.

-1.Before downloading to your terminal, or in the Termux app:
+1.Before download to your terminal, or in the Termux app:

 wget https://raw.githubusercontent.com/AlvesUeliton/Titans-War-Macros/master/macros.sh -O macros.sh